23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 17. Use hand warmers

-18. Bust out your trekking poles
+18. Use trekking poles

 Trekking poles are great on any kind of trail, rain or shine, but they’re especially helpful in the rain.
 Having four points of contact with the ground helps to maintain your balance on slippery rocks and roots, crossing a stream, or gauging the depth of a mud pit before you step knee-deep into it.
+If you don’t have a pair yet, here are some recommendations for trekking poles.

 Hikers with backpacking packs hiking up a rocky trail in the fog